 - Tjubun (Tindale 1974)

-go to site ‘‘According to Oates & Oates (1970:79), von Brandenstein made some recording at Meekatharra, and Marsh is doing depth study.
+where to buy ampicillin in Singapore ‘‘According to Oates & Oates (1970:79), von Brandenstein made some recording at Meekatharra, and Marsh is doing depth study.
 Liberman (1978) treats Tjupany as a dialect of Western Desert Language , but he also questions whether it refers to a separate dialect.

 Jessica Boynton is doing research on Tjupany (in 2008).